Electrocardiogram-Language Model for Few-Shot Question Answering with Meta Learning: Results

-Incorporating meta-knowledge significantly improves performance on few-shot learning tasks.
-Meta-knowledge refers to information about the learning process itself, such as patterns or strategies learned from previous tasks that can be applied to new tasks with limited data.
-Table~\ref{tab:meta_knowledge} provide these results, where, our model achieved 84.5\% accuracy on single-choice questions when leveraging meta-knowledge.
-Without meta-knowledge, accuracy dropped drastically to 0.3\%.
-This substantial difference highlights the critical role of meta-knowledge in enhancing the model's ability to effectively utilize prior information for improved understanding and decision-making in few-shot scenarios.
+\paragraph{Meta-Knowledge Incorporation.} Incorporating meta-knowledge significantly improves performance on few-shot learning tasks.
+Meta-knowledge refers to information about the learning process itself, such as patterns or strategies learned from previous tasks that can be applied to new tasks with limited data \citep{finn2017model}.
+Table~\ref{tab:model_comp_ablation} provides these results, where our model achieved 84.5\% accuracy on single-choice questions when leveraging meta-knowledge.
+Accuracy dropped drastically to 0.3\% without learning meta-knowledge, highlighting the critical role of prior information for improved understanding and decision-making in few-shot scenarios.\citep{rafiei2024meta}